-Research of the nervous system was slow since the tracking of activity of the central nervous system is more complexed than tracking any other system in organism.
-Thus, plenty of researchers of the neurophysiological laboratory and other segments of the Faculty used EEG, the stereotactic method and the technique of registering single-unit activities in examinations of various brain structures.
+Research of the nervous system were acquisited more slowly because the tracking of activity of central nervous system is more complexed than tracking any other system in organism.
+Thus, plenty of researchers of neurophysiological laboratory and other segments of the Faculty used EEG, stereotactic method and technique of registrating single unit activities in examinations of various brain structures.
 Special focus was on the changes of spontaneous bioelectric activity of different brain structures in terms of the formation of functional systems of behaviour.

-Prof. Bogosav Lažetić made a series of studies on registering EEG activity of rabbits during repeated light stimulation and during feeding behaviour (Figure 2), starting his experiments in Moscow and finishing them in Novi Sad.
-He examined the structure of functional systems that are the basis for orienting response [7].
-He defended his doctoral dissertation in 1979.
+Prof. Bogosav Lažetić made a series of studies on registrating EEG activity of rabbits during repeated light stimulation and during feeding behaviour (figure 2), starting his experiments in